0301yasiru/YKEY_keylogger/README.md

 5. You can view the help of the program using this command below
 	<br>`python3 install.py --help`
 	<br>`python3 ykey.py --help`
+6. To update the downloaded program go to the YKEY directory and run the command below.
+	<br>`git pull`

 ## FIX misconfigurations
 1. To fix MySQL configuration run the command below